android/performance-samples/README.md

 You can report an [Issue with a sample](https://github.com/android/performance-samples/issues) using this repository.
-If you find an issue with a specific library, report it using the corresponding issue tracker link available in the
+If you find an issue with a specific library, report it using the corresponding issue tracker link available in the sample README file.

 ## Additional Resources